 If an app almost meets your needs, you might consider submitting a feature request to the vendor before resorting to custom development.

-Keep an Open Mind: Even when exploring prebuilt app-based solutions, the general recommendation is to keep an open mind and be willing to amend your requirements to fit within an app’s existing capabilities whenever possible.
+Keep an Open Mind.
+Even when exploring prebuilt app-based solutions, the general recommendation is to keep an open mind and be willing to amend your requirements to fit within an app’s existing capabilities whenever possible.

 The alternative—building a custom app—significantly erodes the benefits of SaaS.
 If you find that many custom apps are required to satisfy the needs of your business, it may be a signal that a SaaS platform like Shopify is not the right long-term fit for your business model.